ngsanogo/ngsanogo.rbind.io/content/about.md

-+++
-title = "About"
+---
+aliases:
+- about
+author: Issa Sanogo
+date: "2025-02-11"
-description = "Information about the author of the website" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Issa Sanogo"
+description: Information about the author of the website
-+++
+title: About
+---

-I'm Issa Sanogo.
-This is my personnel website.
+Hi, my name is Issa Sanogo and welcome to my personal website.

+I'm currently working as a freelancer, having previously served as a Data Engineer at the Institut Jérôme Lejeune and as a Data Manager at AP-HP.
+I consider myself an expert in life sciences data.

+I earned my MSc in Mathematical Engineering applied to Life Sciences from the Department of Mathematics and Computer Science at University of Paris Cité in 2017.

+I’m a passionate advocate of open source and continually strive to improve my development skills.

-This blog is about my personal projects, data in general with a special focus on R, Python and some open source software.
+This blog showcases my personal projects, with a focus on data and open source software.

-As *Errare humanum est*, some post certainly contain error so please feel free to push a correction request directly on https://github.com/ngsanogo/ngsanogo.rbind.io.
+As Errare humanum est, some posts may contain errors, so please feel free to submit any correction requests directly on my GitHub page : https://github.com/ngsanogo/ngsanogo.rbind.io.

-This site has been created with [blogdown](https://bookdown.org/yihui/blogdown/) and the theme is [hugo-coder](https://themes.gohugo.io/hugo-coder/), a Hugo theme.
-Source files are hosted on [github](https://github.com/ngsanogo/ngsanogo.rbind.io).
-You can clone it and run it locally by typing this line of command: `clone https://github.com/ngsanogo/ngsanogo.rbind.io.git`.
-For more information, see [Cloning a repository from GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+This site has been created with [blogdown](https://bookdown.org/yihui/blogdown/) and the [hugo-coder](https://github.com/luizdepra/hugo-coder/) Hugo theme.